ohlookitshazy/itsprogramming/src/pages/CSS/2020-02-24-targeting-with-css.markdown

 So far we've covered targeting the element directly.
 Targeting by class and by id.

+What does "inline" mean?

-**What does "inline" mean?** It means writing CSS "in line" with HTML, like we did before!
+It means writing CSS "in line" with HTML, like we did before!
 It is not recommended though, since it decreases maintainability.

+What is `!important`?

-**What is "!important"?** Simply, it overrides any selectors (unless other !important ones exist) that have this added element.
+ Simply, it overrides any selectors (unless other !important ones exist) that have this added element.
 You add it like this:

 ```css
 h1 {